-If you are in the process of purchasing a home and would like an unbiased, third-party assessment, Firstline Inspections provides radon testing for real estate transactions in Wisconsin.
+If you are in the process of purchasing a home and would like an unbiased, third-party assessment, Firstline Inspections provides radon testing for real estate transactions in Wisconsin only.
 We utilize specialized equipment to give you an accurate measurement of the radon concentration levels in the home you are considering purchasing.
 If the radon measurement is greater than 4 picocuries per liter, it will be recommended that you contact a qualified radon mitigation expert.

 EPA Zone 1 counties have a predicted average indoor radon screening level greater than 4 pCi/L (Highest Potential)